 - Half Dome Game Room

-- Outside of Yablokoff Wallace Dining Center (facing Scholar Lane)
+- Outside of Yablokoff-Wallace Dining Center (facing Scholars Lane)

 If you need a repair done in your room or suite, please submit a work request online.
 Residents are expected to submit a work request if something is not working properly.